alecramsay/pg/docs/index.markdown

 The Redistricting Almanac shows the tradeoffs inherent in congressional redistricting state by state, for the 37 states apportioned three or more congressional districts in the 2020 census.[^1]

-We introduce a new concept &#8212; baseline districts &#8212; which are solely a function of total census population by precinct.
+I introduce a new concept &#8212; baseline districts &#8212; which are solely a function of total census population by precinct.
 If you squint, the baseline districts for a state are a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram), the districts that maximize "population compactness" (as opposed to geometric compactness).
 As such, baseline districts characterize the underlying "population geography" of a state &#8212; i.e., how many people live where &#8212;
 which constrain every other map to some degree.

-We excluded states with only two districts, because the baseline districts for them aren't unique.
+I excluded states with only two districts, because the baseline districts for them aren't unique.

-To understand the redistricting tradeoffs for a state, we compared the the five [notable maps](https://medium.com/dra-2020/notable-maps-66d744933a48) from [Dave's Redistricting](https://davesredistricting.org/) (DRA) &#8212;
+To understand the redistricting tradeoffs for a state, I compared the the five [notable maps](https://medium.com/dra-2020/notable-maps-66d744933a48) from [Dave's Redistricting](https://davesredistricting.org/) (DRA) &#8212;
 these maximize proportionality, competitiveness, minority representation, compactness, and county--district splitting